- 2 cups hulled soy beans (if using beans with the hulls intact, see below for extra steps)

 - If you wish to freeze the finished tempeh, steam the tempeh over boiling water for 20 minutes to cook then slice into patties and soak overnight in salt water (2 teaspoons salt to one pint water).
 The patties can then be patted dried and frozen for future use.

 Incubation Methods (Heat Sources) for Making Tempeh

 Proper temperature is vital for the fermentation process.
-While a temperature range of 85-91ºF is technically acceptable, ideally the tempeh should ferment at 88ºF.
+While a temperature range of 85° to 91ºF is technically acceptable, ideally the tempeh should ferment at 86° to 88ºF.
 Regardless of which method you choose to keep your tempeh warm during the process, be sure to verify that the method you are using will achieve and maintain the proper temperature and check the temperature often during the process.
 Here are a few possible methods for maintaining the proper temperature:

-- Low-level mat such as those sold for reptiles (Pet Store) or to maintain spout seedlings (Gardening Store).
+- Low-temperature mat such as those sold for reptiles (pet store) or to maintain sprout seedlings (gardening store).
 Please note, these mats generally keep the tempeh about 10 degrees above the ambient temperature so they will still require a rather warm room.
-This is not the same as a commercial heating pad which normally runs far too warm for this purpose
+This is not the same as a commercial heating pad which normally runs far too warm for this purpose.

 Removing Soybean Hulls

 The easiest way to make tempeh is to use de-hulled soybeans, but if they are not available you will need to remove the hulls prior to making tempeh.